Technologicat/mcpyrate/repl.md

 The `@macro` utility hooks into the REPL session's macro expander.
 The same trick does not work in a source file, because that `macro(f)` call is technically a run-time thing.
 When a module reaches run-time, the macro expander has already exited, and no more macro invocations remain.

-Allowing to invoke a macro in the same module where it is defined would require a more complex multi-pass import strategy, which `mcpyrate` doesn't currently have.
+Allowing to invoke a macro in the same module where it is defined requires a multi-pass compilation strategy.
+See `with phase`.